Context-Parametric Inversion invert Image : Why Instruction Finetuning May Not Actually Improve Context Reliance

 Negating some simple hypotheses

-3. Another hypotheses could be lack of enough context based answering datapoints in instruction finetuning dataset.
+2. Another hypotheses could be lack of enough context based answering datapoints in instruction finetuning dataset.
+However, even when we finetune on a context-only subset of IFT data (e.g., Alpaca), we observe a drop in context reliance (right figure, red-curve).

 1. Context-Critical Datapoints: Context provides key information needed to answer the user query.

-2. Non-Context Critical Datapoints: Context overlaps with model's knowledge from pretraining.
+2. Non-Context Critical Datapoints: Context is approximately redundant with model’s parametric knowledge.

+We refer the reader to Section 4.3 in the paper for further details around how will split IFT data into these two categories.
 Both empirically and theoretically, we show that this drop in context reliance is due to the presence of non-context critical datapoints.
 In the early stages of training, context-critical points have a high loss, and drive the attention towards the context.
+However, as training progresses, the loss on context-critical points decreases, and the non-context-critical points dominate the gradient.
 In the later stages, the model leverages its pretrained knowledge to further reduce the loss on the non-context-critical points, shifting the attention away from the context.

 Does Counterfactual Data Augmentation Help?

-Our theoretical analysis naturally leads us to some potential mitigation strategies beyond filtering non-context critical datapoints.
-These strategies give some limited but insightful results.
+Our theoretical analysis naturally leads us to some potential mitigation strategies beyond filtering out non-context critical datapoints.
+These strategies give some limited but insightful gains.

 1. Counterfactual data augmentation, a widely used approach, improves context reliance only on tasks similar in type to the augmented data.

-2. For example, adding entity substituted QA counterfactual data improves performance on QA tasks only and doesn't generalize to other kind of context-parametric conflicts.
+2. For example, adding entity substituted QA counterfactual data improves performance on QA tasks only (e.g., CF_BIO) and doesn't generalize to other kind of context-parametric conflicts (e.g., CF_Quotes).

 3. QK Finetuning: Regularizing by updating only the "Query" and "Key" matrices enhances context reliance on certain tasks but may hurt performance on standard benchmarks, as value matrices can learn additional facts during finetuning.